microsoft/terraform-provider-power-platform/.github/ISSUE_TEMPLATE/resource.md

 - Resource Name: powerplatform_[your resource name]
 - API documentation: <!-- links to API documentation (if public).
 What APIs are needed for create, read, update, delete?
 What APIs are relevant? -->
-- Estimated complexity/effort: <!--  (e.g., easy, moderate, hard) -->
+- Estimated complexity/effort: <!--  (e.g., easy, moderate, hard). and why?-->
 - Related resources/data sources: <!-- are there any existing or potential data sources that are related to this one -->

 ### Potential Terraform Configuration